• Skip to primary navigation

 This orchestration cycle centers on four core capabilities:

-• Automated multi-system execution — lower average handle time (AHT), fewer escalations: Unlike chatbots, agentic AI can take action across platforms—updating records, verifying identity, or triggering workflows—without human intervention.
+• Automated multi-system execution — lower average handle time (AHT), fewer escalations: Unlike chatbots, agentic AI can take action across platforms, updating records, verifying identity, or triggering workflows, without human intervention.
+This can reduce AHT by 30-40% for complex multi-system tasks.

 • Outcome validation — improved QA and compliance: Autonomous agents don’t just initiate tasks; they confirm completion, spot anomalies, and record results for auditability.

-• Continuous learning — performance that improves over time: Every interaction further refines the system’s reasoning and adapts workflows.
+• Continuous learning — performance that improves over time: Every interaction further refines the system’s reasoning and adapts workflows, with resolution accuracy typically improving 10-15% within the first six months.

 With agentic AI, contact centers become self-optimizing operations that have continuous improvement built into every layer of CX.
-Unsurprisingly, Metrigy found that more than half of organizations expect agentic AI to become their primary method for proactive outreach, with AI agent resolution rates projected to nearly double by 2029.
+Unsurprisingly, Metrigy’s 2024 research found that more than half of organizations expect agentic AI to become their primary method for proactive outreach.
+Additionally, Gartner predicts that by 2029, agentic AI will autonomously resolve 80% of common customer service issues without human intervention.

 A look beyond the bot: agentic AI in action